epics-motor/motorPhytron/phytronApp/src/README.txt

 Start up script must perform the following:
-Before configuring the controller the user must create an asyn port by running drvAsynIPPortConfigure or drvAsynSerialPortConfigure in order to create a communication interface to Phytron's MCM Unit which controlls the I1AM01 modules.
+Before configuring the controller the user must create an asyn port by running drvAsynIPPortConfigure or drvAsynSerialPortConfigure in order to create a communication interface to Phytron's MCM Unit which controlls the I1AM01, I1AM02, I1EM01 and I1EM02 modules.
+Below any type of I1AM01 means also the other types I1AM02, I1EM01, I1EM02.

 If serial port is used for communication with the controller, baud rate, number of data bits, parity, number of stop bits and End Of Line character must be set,